guillaumebort/play2-freemarker-demo/README.md

 From within the templates, it's really useful to access the reverse router to generate the URL for links, based on the Java or Scala action call.

-The reverse Router being just a set of statically compiled classes with staic accessors, there is nothing special to do to integrate with.
+The reverse Router being just a set of statically compiled classes with static accessors, there is nothing special to do to integrate with.
 As soon as your template engine can call global static Java accessors, you can use the reverse router.

 For freemarker, you have to inject a special model that act as a proxy in front of dynamically generated java calls: